philipphoehn/flopyarcade/README.md

 Be sure to include the intended number of cpus you wish to dedicate to this process, but not more than logical processors available.
 Note that RLLib generally allows distributed optimization through Ray in a compute cluster to speed things up massively.
 This needs manual editing of the configuration, yet is relatively straightforward.
 Find out more in the Ray documentation.
 Achieving human operation level performance here might take around 1-2 days on a state-of-the-art machine with 16 cores, as of 2021.

 Note that the envtype argument is interchangeable to any provided discrete-action environment.
-Work to optimize continuous-valued environments using RLLib is currently in progress.
+Optimizing continuous-valued environments is possible, yet not successful exaples using RLLib are currently provided.
 Similarly, any of the many reinforcement learning libraries can be used instead.
-The human operation benchmark data will soon be made available for completeness.

 Use TensorFlow's TensorBoard to monitor the optimization progress, if desired, by starting it and providing the logdir path (here /log/dir/path) provided by RLLib during operation:

 ```bash
 tensorboard --logdir /log/dir/path
 ```

+The human operation benchmark data will soon be made available for completeness.

 ## More environments